calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

           ```
 9. Fibonacci Sequence: Generate the following sequence under 200. `1,1,2,3,5,8,13,21,etc`
     * Add the previous 2 numbers, e.g. 2+3=5 3+5=8
-10. Create a function that takes an array of strings of possible values and asks the user relatedly for one of these inputs, when it receives one of these correct/possible values, return this value
+10. Create a function that takes an array of strings of _possible values_ and asks the user repeatedly for one of these inputs, when it receives one of these correct/possible values, return this value
     * e.g `[proceed, abort, skip]`, `[yes, no, maybe]`